Introduction To Sherwood Driving Test Centre

 On-road Driving Assessment

-You will then be directed to drive out of the centre, and asked to turn right or left into Primrose street.
+At the start of the driving test, the examiner will ask you to drive out of the centre, and asked to turn right or left into Primrose street.
 In this example, we are turning right into Primrose street then turning right again into Sherwood road.
-You can then be asked to turn right at the traffic lights into Oxley road.
+They can ask you to turn right at the traffic lights on Oxley road.
 Following that road for a few kilometres, we pass through a couple of traffic signals.
 The speed limit also changes from 60km/hr to 40km/hr then back to 60km/hr at Corinda.
 Following Oxley road, we arrive at a small three exits roundabout which can sometimes get busy.
-Continuing straight through that roundabout, we arrive at Oxley big and busy roundabout.
-Also depending on the time of your test, you will need to pay attention to the school zones.
+Continuing straight through that roundabout, we arrive at Oxley’s big and busy roundabout.
+Also, depending on the time of your test, you will need to pay attention to the school zones.
 Turning left at Oxley roundabout, we drive towards Ipswich motorway.

-Currently, there is a major construction project going on, which means that the speed limit may change every time.
-You will then need to merge to the motorway then take the right lane as the left two lanes exits.
-From here, you will be asked to take the Rocklea exit then head back to Sherwood.
+You may then need to merge to the motorway then take the right lane as the left two lanes exits.
+From here, they can ask you to take the Rocklea exit, then head back to Sherwood.

-Also, the test covers a few manoeuvres can such as three-point turn, parallel parking or straight-line reverse.
+Also, the test covers a few manoeuvres can such as a three-point turn, parallel parking or straight-line reverse.
+Check out our YouTube videos for more driving test tips.

 What Should I do to pass my test on 1st attempt at Sherwood Test Centre?